SPOOKEXE/DarkAgesPriestBeginnerGuide/docs/START_JOURNEY.md

 You can check your current level, experience and required experience to level in the info tab at the bottom of your screen.

 Grind this dungeon until your level 6.

-See the next section for selling dungeon loot.
+Sell loot and buy new equipment in the process.

 ## [RETURN TO README](../README.md)